botwillacceptanything/botwillacceptanything/README.md

-# Bot will accept anything
+# Bot Will Accept Anything

 ## Status